cadentj/nnsight-docs/docs/source/basics.rst

 Intervening on Activations
 --------------------------

-One of the great things about interpreting neural networks is that we have *full control* over our system.
-From a computational perspective, we know exactly what operations are going on inside (even if we don't know what they mean!).
-And we can make precise, surgical edits and see how the model's behaviour and other internals change.
-This is an extremely powerful tool, because it can let us set up careful counterfactuals and causal intervention to easily understand model behaviour.

-Accordingly, being able to do this is a pretty core operation, and this is one of the main things the Engine API supports!
 The key features here are **operation** and **setting**.
 Within an invoke context, most basic operations and torch operations work on proxies and are added to the computation graph.
 We can also use the assignment ``=`` operator to edit and intervene on the flow of information.

 As a basic example, let's `ablate <https://dynalist.io/d/n2ZWtnoYHrU1s4vnFSAQ519J#z=fh-HJyz1CgUVrXuoiban6bYx>`_ head 7 in layer 0 on the text above.